tramitit/guides/en/greece/application_for_birth_certificate.md

 ---
-title: "Application for Birth Certificate in Greece"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Greece"]
+categories:
-meta_title: ""
+- Greece
+date: '2024-06-07'
-description: "Instructions on how to apply for a birth certificate in Greece for the purposes of documenting identity, citizenship, or genealogical history."
+description: Learn how to get a birth certificate in Greece, including procedures, necessary documents, and where to apply.
+Find out more for dual citizenship.
 draft: false
+meta_title: 'Obtaining a Greek Birth Certificate: Process, Requirements'
+title: 'Obtaining a Greek Birth Certificate: Process, Requirements'
-translationKey: "greece-application_for_birth_certificate"
+translationKey: greece-application_for_birth_certificate
 ---

 ## Description
 ### What is it?